NicolasCardia/Todo-projectNode/README.md

 ```

-This template was inspired from [Bgstatic](https://github.com/Vitor-Vaz)'s template.
+This template was inspired from [Vitor Vaz](https://github.com/Vitor-Vaz)'s template.